Benchmarking Unlearning for Vision Transformers: Results and Analyses

 \subsection{Does Continual Unlearning Impact Performance in Vision Transformers?}

 In practical deployments, unlearning is often performed continually, through a sequence of smaller forget operations rather than a single large one.
 We therefore examine whether repeated unlearning leads to cumulative degradation in performance.
 Based on earlier results, we focus on NegGrad+ with Holdout Retraining, which is the best-performing algorithm-proxy pair.

-We perform five sequential unlearning steps, unlearning the same total number of examples ($|D_f| = 3{,}000$).
+We first perform five sequential unlearning steps, unlearning the same total number of examples ($|D_f| = 3{,}000$).
 At each step, proxy values are recomputed, and the forget set is partitioned as before, with $|D_f| = 600$ per step and $N = 200$ examples per partition.

-Figure \ref{fig:sequential_unlearning_cifar100} shows unlearning performance across the five steps on CIFAR-100.
-We observe stable behavior across metrics and architectures.
+To further stress-test continual unlearning, we extend this to ten sequential steps under the same setting (NegGrad+ with HR), using both ViT-Small and Swin-Tiny.

+As shown in Figure \ref{fig:sequential_unlearning_cifar100}, performance remains stable across steps, with no evidence of substantial accumulated degradation in either ToW or ToW-MIA.
 While ViT-Small exhibits a mild downward trend, all metrics remain within the confidence intervals of the initial unlearning step and are comparable to single-step results reported in Section \ref{subsec:def_unlearning}.
-Similar trends hold for CIFAR-10 and SVHN (Table \ref{tab:seq_metrics}, Appendix \ref{app:continual_mu_cifar10} for CIFAR-10 and \ref{app:clperfVTssvhn} for SVHN).
+Similar trends hold for Swin-Tiny, as well as for CIFAR-10 and SVHN (see Figure \ref{fig:sequential_unlearning_cifar10}, \ref{fig:sequential_unlearning_10steps}, Table \ref{tab:cu-10steps} in Appendix \ref{app:continual_mu_cifar10}).

-To further stress-test continual unlearning, we extend this evaluation to ten sequential unlearning steps under the same setting (NegGrad+ with HR), using both ViT-Small and Swin-Tiny.
-As shown in Table \ref{tab:cu-10steps}, performance remains stable across steps, with no evidence of substantial accumulated degradation in either ToW or ToW-MIA.
-These results reinforce the earlier observation that suitable method-proxy pairs can support continual unlearning without progressive performance degradation.

 \textbf{Key Takeaway.} Minimal (if any) degradation occurs under continual unlearning in VTs.